genomewalker/linkml-toolkit/docs/index.md

 # LinkML Toolkit

-A comprehensive toolkit for working with LinkML schemas.
+A simple toolkit for working with LinkML schemas.
 Provides functionality for analyzing, validating, merging, and converting LinkML schemas.

 ## Features